turingschool/frontend-mod-1-prework/section3/README.md

 📒 Read pages 70 and 72 in the `JAVASCRIPT & JQUERY: Interactive Front-End Web Development` book.

 🎬 Watch [this video to hear an explanation](https://www.youtube.com/watch?v=EUnV-fCY0Pc) and watch someone apply some of the concepts you read about in the book.
-The person who recorded this video is writing JavaScript in the browser Develeper Tools.
+The person who recorded this video is writing JavaScript in the browser Developer Tools.
 Open them with in Chrome with the keyboard shortcut `cmd + opt + i`, and click Console.

 Research the array methods below on the MDN documentation provided.
 This documentation might seem intimidating at first, but you will need to get comfortable looking at it.